neogeographica/quakestarter/quakestarter_readme.txt

 - Simple Quake Launcher 2 by "MaxEd", from https://github.com/m-x-d/Simple-Quake-Launcher-2/releases/latest .
 This is a front-end for running Quake which can be helpful when you explore beyond the set of addons that Quakestarter supports.

-- The Quakespasm-Spiked "Quake engine" (Quake-playing program) from https://fte.triptohell.info/moodles/qss/ .
+- If you got the normal Quakestarter bundle (not the "noengine" bundle), then it also includes the Quakespasm-Spiked "Quake engine" (Quake-playing program) from https://fte.triptohell.info/moodles/qss/ .
 Quakespasm-Spiked or "QSS" is an elaboration by "Spike" and other contributors on the original Quakespasm from http://quakespasm.sourceforge.net/ .
 Note that there are several other Quake engines out there; see the "quake_engines.txt" doc in the "quakestarter_docs\other_stuff" folder if you're curious.

 You might want to keep an eye out in the future for newer releases of Simple Quake Launcher 2 or Quakespasm-Spiked.
 Unless something changes drastically, you can just drop their new files in here and replace the older versions.